Ukraine military identifies soldier seen in grisly war video

 The country’s chief prosecutor announced a criminal investigation into the killing, and human rights chief Dmytro Lubinets argued that it was a violation of the Geneva Conventions.

 Senior Ukrainian officials alleged, without providing further evidence, that the man was an unarmed prisoner of war killed by Russian soldiers.
+In the video, the man did not appear to be armed.

 The 30th Mechanized Brigade on its Facebook page named the man as Tymofii Shadura.
 The identification is based on preliminary information and is not final, it said.

-Shadura has been missing for just over a month amid bitter fighting in the Bakhmut area of eastern Ukraine, the post said.
+Shadura has been missing for just over a month, since disappearing during bitter fighting in the Bakhmut area of eastern Ukraine, the post said.
 The city has been a combat hot spot as the war extends into its second year.

 His identity is to be confirmed once the body is returned from a Russian-occupied area, the post added, though it did not say when that might happen.